uxCCDS/uxCCDS.github.io/_data/prototypes/Spark P5 2016.md

 # launch the prototype

-You can launch this prototype through the following ways.
+You can launch this prototype through the following ways:

 1) Open the prototype in Chrome's mobile simulator.
-Click [here](../guide/chrome's-mobile-simulator.html) to get more.
+Click [here](../guide/chrome's-mobile-simulator.html) to learn more.

 2) Install the prototype on your iPhone as a web app.
-Click [here](../guide/install-web-app.html) to get more.
+Click [here](../guide/install-web-app.html) to learn more.

 ## Here is the link